 Coming Up With The Final Value

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-It all comes down to this, an appraiser from TSH Real Estate and Appraisal Services, LLC will guarantee you get the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+Note: While this amount is probably the most accurate indication of what a house is worth, it probably will not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+It all comes down to this, an appraiser from TSH Real Estate and Appraisal Services, LLC will guarantee you attain the most accurate property value, so you can make wise real estate decisions.